johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ## Introduction

- Automate deployment of Microsoft Defender for Endpoint on Linux using installer script.
-The script identifies the distribution and version, simplifies the selection of the right repository, sets up the device to pull the latest agent version, onboards the device to Defender portal using the onboarding package.
-This method greatly simplifies the deployment process.
+Automate the deployment of Microsoft Defender for Endpoint on Linux using an installer script.
+The script identifies the distribution and version, selects the right repository, pulls the latest agent version, and onboards the device to the Defender portal.
+This method simplifies the deployment process.

 :::image type="content" source="media/linux-script-image.png" alt-text="Onboard Linux Server" lightbox="media/linux-script-image.png":::